doukutsu-rs/doukutsu-rs/README.md

 # doukutsu-rs

-A re-implementation of Cave Story (Doukutsu Monogatari) engine written in [Rust](https://www.rust-lang.org/), aiming for accuracy and cleaner code.
+A re-implementation of Cave Story (Doukutsu Monogatari) engine written in [Rust](https://www.rust-lang.org/), aiming for behavior accuracy and cleaner code.
 Later plans might involve turning it into a fully-featured modding tool with live debugging and stuff.

 **The project is still in a very early state and nowhere near being playable.
 Expect lots of breaking changes and bugs**